simonspa/corryvreckan/src/algorithms/DUTAnalysis/README.md

 * 2D histogram of associated track global positions
 * 2D histogram of unassociated track global positions
 * Residual in X using MC truth information (two resolutions), only produced if `usingMCtruth = true`
-* Tracks vs time since power on, only produced in `digitalPowerPusling = true`
+* Tracks vs time since power on, only produced in `digitalPowerPulsing = true`
-* Associated tracks vs time since power on, only produced in `digitalPowerPusling = true`
+* Associated tracks vs time since power on, only produced in `digitalPowerPulsing = true`

 #### Usage
 ```toml